Three Things You Need To Know About Oversupply

 Usually when something goes haywire with this supply and demand system, it results in low milk supply.
 But sometimes, a breastfeeding parent will develop an oversupply of milk, which in IBCLC world is called “hyperlactation.”

-Oversupply can be caused by breastfeeding mismanagement in the first few days to a few weeks, or too much prolactin in the parent’s body.
+Breastfeeding mismanagement can cause oversupply, as well as too much prolactin in the parent’s body.
 There may even be a genetic disposition in some families.
 While making “too much” milk may seems like a cool situation to be in, it’s not always rainbows and unicorns and a picture on Instagram of an impressive freezer stash.
-It can cause a lot of problems for both the breastfeeding parent and the baby as well.
+Oversupply can cause a lot of problems for both the breastfeeding parent and the baby as well.

-If you find yourself wondering if you have an oversupply, here are three things you need to know:
+If you find yourself wondering if you have an oversupply of breast milk, here are three things you need to know:

 I’m not just talking about the uncomfortable feeling you get when you accidentally squirt your sister-in-law at a cookout because your milk flow is so fast (awkward).
 Parents with oversupply often feel that their breasts are never “fully drained” by the baby and always feel full.

 I have seen 24-hour engorgement in a parent with oversupply – which if you have ever tried to sleep when your breasts feel hard as rocks, then you know exactly what I’m talking about.

 Keep in mind, skin-to-skin is not just a one time labor-and-delivery prescription.
 All the benefits of skin-to-skin extend well beyond Birth Day.
 In fact, the more skin-to-skin parents do in the first three months of baby’s life, the better.

 Because babies will often cope with the overflow of milk by biting down at the breast, parents with oversupply will often have sore, cracked nipples.